andrewns046/R.O.E-Architecture/README.md

 17. Immediate operations must be written in decimal format, ex:
 `sli $p0, 4`
     the compiler will replace this with an appropriate binary value in the machine code.

+All other compiler quirks and necessary information will be updated here as it is remembered by the author.

 # Tests
 The test folder contains a test bench that tests each instruction in our ISA works properly with the the architecture's SystemVerilog code i.e the purpose of this test bench was to ensure the synthesized hardware works.